kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/bring-your-own-role/README.md

 ## Prerequisites

-Before using this script, ensure you have appropriate permissions configured through either an IAM role or IAM user.
-This IAM role or IAM user will be the executor for this script.

-### Required Permissions

-1. Create a new IAM policy with the following permissions and attach it to an IAM user or an IAM role.
-While this example uses `*` for `Resource`, consider restricting it according to your security requirements.
+1. You need the following IAM permissions to execute the script for configuring permissions and customizing role assignments.
+If you have an existing IAM user with these permissions, use it for running the script.
+If not, then create a new IAM policy with the following permissions.
+The example below uses `*` for `Resource`, but you can restrict it according to your security requirements.
+These permissions are not needed once you complete executing the script.

 ```
 {
     "Version": "2012-10-17",